elunna/nerfhack-changelog/README.md

 * Passive fire damage burns away slime.
 * Phasing allows escape from being engulfed (Evil)
 * Max carry capacity has been raised to 1250, with strength playing a larger factor in its calculation.
+* Warn the player that invisibility is about to time out (xnh)

 ### PARTIAL INTRINSICS
 * Ported from EvilHack